newebtime/jbuilder-cli/README.md

 ## TODO

+- Create a composer.json with the packagename as name
 - Do some check and validation (package name, paths)
 - Add message during the Install (e.g. "Downloading Joomla, etc")
 - Create the command to link to fofcli command